Hyperling/Ansible/README.md

 Getting real with system management via ansible-pull.

 ## Disclaimer
-This setup is specific tom the maintainer's devices and needs.
+This setup is specific to the maintainer's devices and needs.
 You're welcome to use it as an example for your needs, but do not expect it to work as-is.

 ## Currently Supported Linux Systems
 ### Debian Family
 #### Debian
-But only if using a recent enough version of Ansible. `pip` likely has a better version than `apt`.
+100%, but only if using a recent enough version of Ansible. `pip` usually has a better version than `apt`.
 #### Ubuntu
-100%
+100%, both server and desktop.
 #### Pop!_OS
-100%
+100%, have not used for a while though.
 #### Mint
-But not really used, just tested once for fun.
+100%, but not really used, just tested once for fun.
 #### Parrot Security OS (MATE)
-Still testing, but so far so good!
+100% for a while, but OS did not serve maintainer's needs and 404 errors were terrible.
+Ubuntu Rolling Rhino filled the gap.

 ### Arch Family
 #### Manjaro